jassics/security-study-plan/common-skills-study-plan.md

 49. wc
 50. zip

-What else you can think of as common linux commands for everyone?
+What else can you think of as common Linux commands for everyone?

 ### Beyond basics commands for security professionals (mainly AppSec and Pentesters) are:
 1. netcat